FabioRosado/fabiorosado.github.io/_posts/2019-08-16-weather-app.md

 #### Getting API Data with Axios

-The Openweathermap API returns a JSON response that looks like this:
+The OpenWeatherMap API returns a JSON response that looks like this:

 ```json
 {